Kathi Burke

-Kathi Burke better known by her penname Fatti Burke, is an Irish Waterford-based non-fiction artist, illustrator and author.
-She is best known for her bestsellers Irelandopedia, Historopedia and Foclóiropedia; a trilogy of mini-encyclopedias she created with her father John Burke and the Little Library series of books.
+Kathi Burke, better known by her penname Fatti Burke, (Note: Her website says "The artist formerly known as Fatti") is an Irish Waterford-based non-fiction artist, illustrator and author.
+She is best known for Irelandopedia, Historopedia and Foclóiropedia; a trilogy of mini-encyclopedias she created with her father John Burke and the Little Library series of books.

 Biography

-Burke was born in Dunmore East, County Waterford and studied visual communications at the National College of Art and Design (NCAD) in Dublin for 4 years from 2008-2012.
+Burke was born in Dunmore East, County Waterford and studied visual communications at the National College of Art and Design (NCAD) in Dublin for 4 years from 2008–2012.
 After finishing NCAD, she worked in graphic design for a year before she focused on Illustrating.
-In 2014 she began volunteering for a confidential domestic abuse helpline once a week.
+In 2014, she began volunteering for a confidential domestic abuse helpline once a week.

-She gained a master's degree in Children's Literature at Trinity College Dublin in 2023.
+She received a master's degree in Children's Literature at Trinity College Dublin in 2023.

 In 2015, Burke was included on the Irish Independent's "Rising Female Stars of 2015" list, where she said that "International Women's Day was a reminder that there is still so much for women to work towards in terms of the roles we demand in society."

 Later that year, she released her first and most popular book; the Irelandopedia, a mini-encyclopedia with a page for every Irish County and some additional pages for general Irish culture.
 The Irelandopedia won the RTÉ Audience Choice Award at the Irish Book Awards in 2015 and the Merit Award at the KPMG Children's Books Ireland Awards in 2016.